Black Feminist Thought and Qualitative Research in Education

 Black feminist thought and qualitative research in education is guided by a particular understanding of the learning strategies informed by Black women’s historical experiences with race, gender, and class.
 Scholars of Black feminist thought remind us of a Black feminist pedagogy that fosters a mindset of intellectual inclusion.
 Black feminist thought challenges Western intellectual traditions of exclusivity and chauvinism.
 This article presents a synopsis of the nature and scope of Black feminist thought and qualitative research in education.
 Further, this article highlights the work of scholars who describe the importance of an Afrocentric methodological approach in the field of education because it offers scholars and practitioners a methodological opportunity to promote equality and multiple perspectives.

-How does one understand the “other” when she is the “other” and few have been able to articulate a definition of the “other” that is acceptable to her and from which she can begin the understanding process”?
+How does one understand the “other” when she is the “other” and few have been able to articulate a definition of the “other” that is acceptable to her and from which she can begin the understanding process?

 Givens and Jeffries (2003)

 Qualitative research sheds light on understanding in such a way as to guide an increased knowledge about a particular narrative.
 What matters most is the quality of the insights, not the quantity (Patton, 2002).
-Its multi-disciplinary lineage prevents the creation of an umbrella or catch-all definition.
+Its multidisciplinary lineage prevents the creation of an umbrella or catch-all definition.
 Thus, fundamentally, qualitative research is the quest to discover meaning within a particular narrative or story with particular concern to the nuances of the story to deepen meaning and understanding.
-Qualitative research can be organized in several forms ranging from case study, narrative inquiry, phenomenologically grounded theory, action research, and ethnography.
+Qualitative research can be organized in several forms including case study, narrative inquiry, phenomenologically grounded theory, action research, and ethnography.
 All qualitative research employs a similar data collection process including (in varying degrees) interviews, observation, documents, and audiovisual materials (Creswell & Poth, 2018).

 It is imperative to understand “research is not an objective endeavor, void of the interrelationships formed and maintained by the researcher and participants” (Givens & Jeffries, 2003, p.
 2).
 When qualitative research and Black feminist thought come together, we see a methodological practice that works to increase the level of understanding among researchers and participants.
 Much of the work situated within Black feminist thought and qualitative research highlights the work of Black women qualitative researchers on communities of color and their lived experiences in critical and informative ways.
 Historically, academics have utilized positivistic methodological approaches that distance researchers from communities and the academy.

-Sociologist and architect of Black feminist thought, Patricia Hill Collins (2000), identified four dimensions of an Afrocentric feminist epistemology: (a) lived experience as a criterion of meaning, (b) the use of dialogue to assess knowledge claims, (c) the ethic of caring, and (d) the ethics of personal accountability; all of these aid in helping the researcher understand the interviewee as a participant with agency and history.
+Sociologist and architect of Black feminist thought Patricia Hill Collins (2000) identified four dimensions of an Afrocentric feminist epistemology: (a) lived experience as a criterion of meaning, (b) the use of dialogue to assess knowledge claims, (c) the ethic of caring, and (d) the ethics of personal accountability; all of these aid in helping the researcher understand the interviewee as a participant with agency and history.
 These four dimensions helped Black women qualitative researchers bridge the disconnect between their personal and professional lives.
 It also supported them in increasing their understanding of their participants’ lives particularly as it pertained to the intersections of race, class, gender, and other cultural intricacies.

 Givens and Jeffries (2003) crafted the edited volume, Black Women in the Field: Experiences Understanding Ourselves and Others through Qualitative Research, to highlight eight Black women’s experiences and encounters as qualitative researchers.
 The book provides insight on Black women who work to improve and understand Black communities.
 Jeffries and Generett remind us, “efforts not to reinscribe the ideals and thoughts perpetuated by positivist methodical approaches lead Black women to choose alternative epistemologies to describe knowledge and experience.
 Qualitative research, unlike more positivist methodologies provide a means for researchers to critique and improve this process” (Givens & Jeffries, 2003, p.
 4).